swaldman/mill-daemon/README.md

 **Why not just use the `runBackground` and `runMainBackground` tasks built into `JavaModule` (and `ScalaModule` by inheritance)?**

-Applications started via `runBackground` and `runBackgroundMain` are embedded within a [`BackgroundWrapper`](https://github.com/com-lihaoyi/mill/blob/e171ad4c57c34a0bff2325327f8afc98d009f63d/scalalib/backgroundwrapper/src/mill/scalalib/backgroundwrapper/BackgroundWrapper.java) process which watches for changes in the files that built the application and quits when those occur.
+Applications started via `runBackground` and `runBackgroundMain` run embedded within a [`BackgroundWrapper`](https://github.com/com-lihaoyi/mill/blob/e171ad4c57c34a0bff2325327f8afc98d009f63d/scalalib/backgroundwrapper/src/mill/scalalib/backgroundwrapper/BackgroundWrapper.java) process which watches for changes in the files that built the application and quits when those occur.
 This is great, exactly what you want, when you are using the `mill -w` watch feature.
 Whenever you change its source (loosely construed), your application quits and restarts so that